Why are we doing this?

 In many areas, the UK is seen as a global leader on innovation policy issues and in leadership capacity building.
 Yet there is a global shortage of resources, professional development and peer-support networks for public officials tasked with designing and implementing better support for innovation.

 By bringing together a strong network of UK experts around an innovative, system-wide capacity building programme, Nesta aims to increase the level of international collaboration on innovation policy and support the development of other countries’ innovation systems.

 We are partnering with Innovate UK and a unique team of academic, public and private sector organisations to lead the design and delivery of a tailor-made development programme for innovation policymakers in a range of emerging economies around the world.
 The Global Innovation Policy Accelerator programme is funded through the UK government’s Newton Fund and delivers executive development to national cohorts of senior policymakers from the main innovation institutions, while strengthening the implementation capabilities of their teams.
 This programme has the potential to make a real difference to national innovation systems and drive greater inclusive economic development.

 Who are we working with?

-Last year Nesta, supported by Innovate UK, worked with Fundación IDEA in Mexico City and Bogotá and Fundación Chile in Santiago, as well as regional government experts across the Pacific Alliance to scan innovation developments in the region, and map the profile and needs of innovation policymakers, and pilot a first run of the Global Innovation Policy Accelerator.
+Over the last two years Nesta, supported by Innovate UK, worked with Fundación IDEA in Mexico City and Bogotá and Fundación Chile in Santiago, as well as regional government experts across the Pacific Alliance to scan innovation developments in the region, map the profile and needs of innovation policymakers, and pilot a first run of the Global Innovation Policy Accelerator.

 Using the latest literature and data and doing in-depth interviews with experts across the region, we diagnosed existing challenges, and proposed different models of capacity building to best improve the impact of innovation policy.
 This scoping project informed the design and development of the Global Innovation Policy Accelerator.